Marc,

 Forgetting all the strides you made, forgetting all you'd gained,

-Remembering the past we lived, remembering the pain.
 Not able to let go the hurt, more confidence you needed.

 At times life's more than a strong man can handle, you walked away defeated.